mitander/repocopy/README.md

 ```
 ## Configuration (Optional)

-You can customize the default exclusions by creating a configuration file at `~/.config/repocopy/config.yaml` (create the `repocopy` directory if needed).
+You can customize the default exclusions by creating a configuration file at `~/.config/repocopy/config.yaml`.
 The tool loads exclusions from this file if it exists, otherwise using built-in defaults.
 Command-line flags (`--exclude-dirs`, `--exclude-files`) always override the config file settings.

 **Example `~/.config/repocopy/config.yaml`:**